Iowa Diminished Value Claims

 Statute of Limitations

-Iowa allows two years from the date of the accident to pursue a diminished value claim.
+Iowa allows five years from the date of the accident to pursue a diminished value claim.

 02